The Leeds Catholic Certificate in Religious Studies

 - Those involved in teaching the Catholic faith in parishes and other pastoral settings: e.g., children’s liturgy, first sacrament programmes, faith formation and social justice initiatives

 - Anyone (practicing Catholic or otherwise) who wish to deepen their knowledge of the Catholic Faith for personal interest

 - Those who have completed Level I and Level II of the newly launched Diocese of Leeds “Bishop’s Certificate” (see below).

 Anyone who has completed Level I and Level II of the newly launched Diocese of Leeds “Bishop’s Certificate may undertake the Leeds CCRS in its fully assessed form.
-Alternatively, with agreement from the Leeds Bishop’s Certificate coordinators, they may undertake the Leeds CCRS as an “audit-only” programme i.e., they will attend seminars and do the reading for each module but they will be exempt from doing the assessed pieces of work.
+Alternatively, with agreement from the Leeds Bishop’s Certificate coordinators, you may undertake the Leeds CCRS as an “audit-only” programme i.e., you will attend seminars and do the reading for each module but will be exempt from doing the assessed pieces of work.
 Completion of the Leeds CCRS (whether in its assessed form or “audit-only” version) would constitute a “Level III” of the Diocese of Leeds Bishop's Certificate in Catechesis.

 All students must register with the Board of Religious Studies by completing the registration form and paying the one-off registration fee.
 This fee, £20, is payable to the Catholic Education Service of England & Wales and will be submitted to them with your registration form.

 The Registration Form, modules and payment options can be found on the Leeds Trinity Online Store.